gryan337/zabbix-widgets-host-and-group-navigator/README.md

-# Zabbix Custom Widget - Table
+# Zabbix Custom Widget - Host and Hostgroup Navigator
 A clone of the Zabbix host navigator widget, but with extended usability features and improved functionality

 ## Widget Images From Dashboard